Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Rationality.md

 - Bayesianism

 What does it mean when we say that an AI or human is "rational" or "irrational"?
 Rationality, in philosophy, economics and psychology, generally revolves around the preference relation (though sometimes also epistemic virtues, see [structural rationality SEP]).
 It's about how to take actions given preferences and beliefs to achieve a desired goal or most preferred state of the world.
 How exactly one does and ought to do it is debated, and a discussion regarding how it's relevant for AI will be given here.

+The last chapter went over epistemological engineering.
+However an obvious problem is how to deal with the fact that agents generally learn via taking actions and recieving feedback from the environment (enactive cognition).
+In this chapter we will go more closely over rational agent action and it's connections with knowledge.

 # A brief introduction to preferences and utility functions